 Figure 6.39.1-1: Non-roaming and Roaming with Local Breakout architecture for ATSSS support

-In this contribution the ATSSS mechanism for MA-PDU session using MPTCP protocol is enhanced to enable an MPTCP Session on the UE to be associated to multiple PSAs (i.e. multiple MPTCP Proxys).
+In this solution the ATSSS mechanism for MA-PDU session using MPTCP protocol is enhanced to enable an MPTCP Session on the UE to be associated to multiple PSAs (i.e. multiple MPTCP Proxys).
 Having a sub-flow with a first PSA1 and then establishing another sub-flow, for the same MPTCP session, with a target PSA2 enables the support of PSA change.

 The Edge Application Server may be relocated as well due to UE mobility and the change of PSA.
 In order to have a coordinated change of PSA and EAS, a 2 phases mechanism is proposed, i.e. a preparation and completion phase.
 Coordinating the PSA change and EAS relocation allows an efficient relocation, transparent to the UE's application layer.